A cross between two popular canines, the Akita and the Pit Bull, the Akita Pit is a loyal, people-pleasing dog.

 One way to deduce that a breeder is more about the money than about providing a caring home for the puppies in his or her kennel is that there will be a lot of puppies available on the website.

-Multiple litters, especially from two different breeds, are associable to profit-making breeders who may have used illicit means to quicken the breeding process in order to produce more puppies to sell.
+Multiple litters, especially from two different breeds, are associable with profit-making breeders who may have used illicit means to quicken the breeding process to produce more puppies to sell.